Ceramic: Materials

 Highly oriented crystalline ceramic materials are not amenable to a great range of processing.
-Methods for dealing with them tend to fall into one of two categories – either make the ceramic in the desired shape, by reaction in situ, or by "forming" powders into the desired shape, and then sintering to form a solid body.
+Methods for dealing with them tend to fall into one of two categories: either making the ceramic in the desired shape by reaction in situ or "forming" powders into the desired shape and then sintering to form a solid body.
 Ceramic forming techniques include shaping by hand (sometimes including a rotation process called "throwing"), slip casting, tape casting (used for making very thin ceramic capacitors), injection molding, dry pressing, and other variations.

-Many ceramics experts do not consider materials with amorphous (noncrystalline) character (i.e., glass) to be ceramics even though glassmaking involves several steps of the ceramic process and its mechanical properties are similar to ceramic materials.
+Many ceramics experts do not consider materials with an amorphous (noncrystalline) character (i.e., glass) to be ceramics, even though glassmaking involves several steps of the ceramic process and its mechanical properties are similar to those of ceramic materials.
 However, heat treatments can convert glass into a semi-crystalline material known as glass-ceramic.

-Traditional ceramic raw materials include clay minerals such as kaolinite, whereas more recent materials include aluminum oxide, more commonly known as alumina.
-The modern ceramic materials, which are classified as advanced ceramics, include silicon carbide and tungsten carbide.
+Traditional ceramic raw materials include clay minerals such as kaolinite, whereas more recent materials include aluminium oxide, more commonly known as alumina.
+Modern ceramic materials, which are classified as advanced ceramics, include silicon carbide and tungsten carbide.
 Both are valued for their abrasion resistance and are therefore used in applications such as the wear plates of crushing equipment in mining operations.
 Advanced ceramics are also used in the medical, electrical, electronics, and armor industries.

 History

 Human beings appear to have been making their own ceramics for at least 26,000 years, subjecting clay and silica to intense heat to fuse and form ceramic materials.
 The earliest found so far were in southern central Europe and were sculpted figures, not dishes.
-The earliest known pottery was made by mixing animal products with clay and fired at up to 800 °C. While pottery fragments have been found up to 19,000 years old, it was not until about 10,000 years later that regular pottery became common.
-An early people that spread across much of Europe is named after its use of pottery, the Corded Ware culture.
-These early Indo-European peoples decorated their pottery by wrapping it with rope, while still wet.
+The earliest known pottery was made by mixing animal products with clay and firing it at up to 800 °C. While pottery fragments have been found up to 19,000 years old, it was not until about 10,000 years later that regular pottery became common.
+An early people that spread across much of Europe is named after its use of pottery: the Corded Ware culture.
+These early Indo-European peoples decorated their pottery by wrapping it with rope while it was still wet.
 When the ceramics were fired, the rope burned off but left a decorative pattern of complex grooves on the surface.

 The invention of the wheel eventually led to the production of smoother, more even pottery using the wheel-forming (throwing) technique, like the pottery wheel.
 Early ceramics were porous, absorbing water easily.
-It became useful for more items with the discovery of glazing techniques, coating pottery with silicon, bone ash, or other materials that could melt and reform into a glassy surface, making a vessel less pervious to water.
+It became useful for more items with the discovery of glazing techniques, which involved coating pottery with silicon, bone ash, or other materials that could melt and reform into a glassy surface, making a vessel less pervious to water.